vitrums/apprunner/AppRunner/README.md

 ## Tekken 7 modding example

 A large amount of routine work a modder has to repeat for every new mod served the main inspiration for writing this application.
-Hence *config/examples/tekken7-module.xml* along with *lili_as_master_raven.properties* is the main example, demonstrating the advantages of using this tool.
+Hence *config/examples/tekken7-module.xml* along with *common.properties* is the main example, demonstrating the advantages of using this tool.

 *config/examples/tekken7-module.xml's* tasks: